ZhuozhiXiong/Explorer-Lidar/README.md

 ## Quick Start

-This project has been tested on Ubuntu 20.04 with ROS Noetic
+This project has been tested on Ubuntu 20.04 with ROS Noetic.
+The installation can be referenced to [ZJU-FAST-Lab/Fast-Drone-250](https://github.com/ZJU-FAST-Lab/Fast-Drone-250) and [NEU-REAL/REAL_DRONE_400](https://github.com/NEU-REAL/REAL_DRONE_400) for detailed information.

 ### 1. Install NLOPT